craftweg/website/priv/posts/2016-11-16-extensions-frameworks.md

 ---
 title: Extensions, dependency injection and frameworks
 description: Learn how handy protocol extensions can be, when used in a frameworks architecture.
-categories: [soundcloud, core, developer, ios, xcode, swift, extensionss]
+tags: [soundcloud, core, developer, ios, xcode, swift, extensionss]
 ---

 I'd barely used extensions in my Swift code.
 When we started using Swift at SoundCloud I noticed a common parttern that most of people follow.
 They created extensions to organize the interface methods in different _"namespaces"_.
 As shown in the example below: